DandreOpperman/nc-news/README.md

-# Welcome to my News APP
+# Welcome to my News App

 ### Introduction

 Welcome to NC News Frontend!
 This project is a social news aggregation, web content rating, and discussion website.
 It allows users to view articles, read comments, vote on articles, post new comments, and more.

-this project makes calls to an API that I made, which can be accessed [here](https://news-api-ovyc.onrender.com/).
+This project makes calls to an API that I made, which can be accessed [here](https://news-api-ovyc.onrender.com/).
 This portfolio project was made during a week-long sprint (09-09-2024 to 1-09-2024)) during my [Northcoders](https://northcoders.com) full stack software developer bootcamp.
 During this week I utilised the following skills in order to finish this project:

 - JavaScript
 - React.js